-This natural brain supplement is an evolved cognitive formula containing a dozen herbs and nutrients.
+natural brain supplement has a dozen herbs and nutrients.
 It combines a delicate balance of brain circulation agents and neurotransmitter precursors with powerful natural brain chemicals that support healthy:

 Memory and Mood